oliverhermanni/bizcademy_editor/README.md

 bizcademy_editor
 ================

-To setup use 'npm install' first.
+To setup on your system use 'npm install' first.
 After this run 'node server.js'.
+All frontend files are in public/